 - Then go to the bottom of your feet, gently brush in an upward stroke (towards your heart) with a natural fiber brush.
 Continue this sweeping motion until you’ve reached your hip then start on your other foot working your way up.

 - Once you’ve reached your hip, gently brush in a circular motion on your tummy and chest, be gentle because this skin is much more delicate.

 - Don’t forget to be brushing your back body as well, back of the thighs, your booty, and back in an upward movement.

 - Then move to your hands and brush up towards your underarm, repeat on the other arm.

 2. Exfoliation Treatment

-Exfoliation is incredibly important, I recommend starting with an exfoliation treatment once a week gradually building up to 2-3 times.
-Our skin is sensitive by nature and it’s important that we don’t overdue the exfoliation especially if you’re not used to it.
-I always recommend starting from your feet and working your way up the body, similarly with the dry brushing, to move your lymph in that direction.
+Exfoliation is incredibly important, I started with an exfoliation treatment once a week gradually building up to 2-3 times depending on my skin tone and the season.
+Our skin is sensitive by nature and it’s important that we don’t overdo the exfoliation especially if you’re not used to it.
+I start from the feet and work the way up the body, similarly with the dry brushing, to move your lymph in that direction.
 Also, I typically use circular motions when using an exfoliation treatment.

 I like to keep all of my skincare incredibly simple, so I opt for cleansers that are gentle yet effective.
 This step can also include soaking in the tub with sea salts, which I love doing and highly suggest you give it a try!